 - Apple Juice

 HOW TO MAKE HONEY MUSTARD GLAZED HAM IN THE CROCKPOT

-Once you make a ham in the slow cooker you will be hooked on this method of cooking your hams.
-It is SO EASY!
+Once you make a ham in the slow cooker you will be hooked on this method of cooking your hams because it’s so easy.

 STEP ONE: ADD HAM